okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 ### Summary

 In this configuration, the customer assumes responsibility for managing users, groups, and application access outside of the Okta org.
-Okta’s Universal Directory (UD) isn't used to store the tenants’ users and groups.
+Okta's Universal Directory (UD) isn't used to store the tenants' users and groups.
 See below for an illustrated example of this configuration.

 <div class="three-quarter">